-POs Graduate Attribute Programme Outcome Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering 1 Engineering knowledge specialization to the solution of complex engineering problems.
-Identify, formulate, review research literature, and analyze complex engineering problems reaching 2 Problem analysis substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
-Design solutions for complex engineering problems and Design/Development of design system components or processes that meet the 3 Design/Development of specified needs with appropriate consideration for the solutions public health and safety, and the cultural, societal, and environmental considerations.
-Use research-based knowledge and research methods 4 Conduct investigations including design of experiments, analysis and 4 of complex problems interpretation of data, and synthesis of the information to provide valid conclusions Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools 5 Modern tool usage including prediction and modeling to complex engineering activities with an understanding of the limitations Apply reasoning informed by the contextual knowledge The engineer and to assess societal, health, safety, legal and cultural 6 society issues and the consequent responsibilities relevant to , the professional engineering practice and processes origination g processes
+POs Graduate Attribute Programme Outcome 1 Engineering knowledge Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+2 Problem analysis Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+3 Design/evelopment of solutions Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+4 Conduct investigations of complex problems Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions 5 Modern tool usage Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations 6 The engineer and society Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice